 BT: Filming authentic cooking is quite far from your education and career then.
 How did you get to this kind of project?

 Bohunka: When I worked for the corporation, I started surfing and it changed my life completely.
 I fell in love with the sport.
 Unfortunately, my country (the Czech Republic) doesn`t belong to surf empires; it is completely landlocked.
 So I had to travel to surf.
 But the five weeks a year I was officially allowed to go by my employer definitely were not enough for me.
-So I was thinking what to do with my “career” to be more flexible, to be able to travel and surf more.
+So I was thinking about what to do with my “career” to be more flexible, to be able to travel and surf more.

 When I traveled to Sri Lanka for the first time, I stayed in a village house with two local women.
 Their curries and other Sri Lankan dishes were simply fantastic.
 One day, I sort of accidentally got into their kitchen…and it was stunning.
 I just stood with my mouth open for a few minutes.
 I fell in love with the kitchen instantly.
 The smell of the open fire and all the amazing ceramic bottles, filled from a well, standing neatly on the mud floor.
 There were no electric tools but there were loads of amazing kitchen instruments, and I had no idea what they were used for.